Gamechanger: the new 007, Lashana Lynch

 The film made headlines as soon as Trainspotting director Danny Boyle stepped down from the position, putting the future of our agent into disarray.
 But it landed in the safe hands of Cary Fukunaga, best known as the mind behind the explosive first series of True Detective as well as Netflix psychedelic trip Maniac.

-In terms of what this could mean for Bond's eventual fate?
+What can this mean for Bond's eventual fate?
 It's all still up in the air.
 But Fukunaga has a knack for drawing out visceral emotional pain from his characters, without sacrificing any ambitious action or credibility in the process.
 Colour us convinced for now.

 James Bond cast: confirmed names for No Time To Die

-Daniel Craig and Léa Seydoux are returning from their first outing together in Spectre
+Daniel Craig and Léa Seydoux (pictured) are returning from their first outing together in Spectre (credit: Freuds)

 There have been rumours about him leaving, giving up, closing the door and throwing the key away – but Daniel Craig is back, allegedly for one last time.
 His Bond will be joined by a few familiar faces again too: Léa Seydoux is reprising her role as SPECTRE associate Madeline Swann, and the host of franchise stalwarts is back.